 The huge built-in desk allows several projects to be out at one time and includes space for the computer workstation.

 • The shelf and table furniture are the same industrial shelving with table and desk tops made by Watson, in the same faux stone/broken granite style as those in the house, except those are black, all the units in the office are aluminum.

 A flat-screen LCD television is mounted on the corrugated tin wall.
 There are no visible cables - they go back thru the wall.

 Previous Floor Plans

-Here I switched the location from the southeast corner to the southwest corner of the lot - to take advantage of a vista looking towards the northeast.
-Below is when it became a garage structure.
+Below: I switched the location from the southeast corner to the southwest corner of the lot - to take advantage of a vista looking towards the northeast and it became a 'garage' structure.

 Fotos of the office during construction